 Shared workspaces (also known as shared office spaces, shared working spaces, or coworking spaces) have developed a reputation for increasing productivity, improving employee wellness, and cultivating creativity.
 But people tend to use the two terms interchangeably, usually as the preferred alternatives to the flat and uninspired corporate environment.

-While both setups create similar benefits for small businesses, satellite offices, entrepreneurs, and remote workers, the two concepts differ in a few key areas.
+While both setups create similar benefits for small businesses, satellite offices, entrepreneurs, and remote workers, the two work environments differ in a few key areas.

 What are shared workspaces?